Pablo Tecson: Wartime politics

 In 1898, Tecson represented the province of Cagayan at the Malolos Congress (which drafted the Charter of the First Philippine Republic) a few months before the outbreak of the war with America.
 He cast the deciding vote which addressed the constitutional provision of the separation of church and state.

 Military action against the United States

 Battle of Quingua

 The Battle of Quingua was fought on April 23, 1899, in Quingua, Bulacan (now Plaridel), which resulted in a rout of the Filipinos by their former allies, the United States.

 Career and politics following the war

 Tecson was elected governor general of Bulacan—the first accepted under American rule, serving from 1902–1906.
 In 1904, he was named as a delegate of the Philippine's Worlds Fair Commission.
 Tecson resigned from government service in 1906 and went into farming.
 He was one of the first to promote the silk culture industry in the Philippines.
 He returned to government service in 1907, becoming the Secretary of the Department of Agriculture.

 Philanthropy, legacy and death

 Tecson died on April 30, 1940 and is buried in San Miguel.
 Before his death, he donated land for a public burial ground for Filipino patriots.
+A Philippine Army camp is named after him and is currently the headquarters of the First Scout Ranger Regiment, a unit that specializes in anti-guerilla warfare, direct action, reconnaissance, and other forms of special operations.